-- 1. The supervisory authority expects, following the supervisory review process, that the undertaking is able to withstand its current and future risks and does not require a more frequent supervisory assessment and is not subject to on-going supervisory measures to restore material non-compliance with Solvency II. - 2.
-The undertaking does not have a complex business model, as defined in its business strategy and business plan, having also regard to the complexity of the products sold or the investments held, and did not undergo material changes of its business model in the last three financial years, having also regard to key figures on the undertakings' financial condition, such as investments, technical provisions, written premiums, own funds items, or the Solvency Capital Ratio.
+- 1. The supervisory authority expects, following the supervisory review process, that the undertaking is able to withstand its current and future risks, does not require a more frequent supervisory assessment, and is not subject to on-going supervisory measures to restore material non-compliance with Solvency II. - 2.
+The undertaking does not have a complex business model, as defined in its business strategy and business plan, having also regard to the complexity of the products sold or the investments held, and the key figures on the undertakings' financial condition, such as investments, technical provisions, written premiums, own funds items, or the Solvency Capital Ratio.